ummatias/azul/README.md

 # AZUL Board Game Implementation

 This project provides a command line interface (CLI) implementation of the AZUL board game using Python vanilla.
-It is designed specifically for training and testing AI models on how they play AZUL.
+It is designed specifically for training and testing AI models on how they play AZUL but can also be used as a local match simulator (It's pretty fun).

 ![image](https://github.com/ummatias/azul/assets/39069953/9786895d-d36f-4731-a450-b432e0925543)